apacheignite/documentation/compute-grid/load-balancing.md

   "title": "Overview"
 }
 [/block]
 Load balancing component balances job distribution among cluster nodes.
-In Ignite load balancing is achieved via `LoadBalancingSpi` which controls load on all nodes and makes sure that every node in the cluster is equally loaded.
-In homogeneous environments with homogeneous tasks load balancing is achieved by random or round-robin policies.
+In Apache Ignite, load balancing is achieved via `LoadBalancingSpi` which controls load on all nodes and makes sure that every node in the cluster is equally loaded.
+In homogeneous environments with homogeneous tasks, load balancing is achieved by random or round-robin policies.
 However, in many other use cases, especially under uneven load, more complex adaptive load-balancing policies may be needed.
 [block:callout]
 {
   "type": "info",